sezanzeb/alsa-control/README.md

 - Make it easy to write GUIs for this in alternative libraries by properly separating code
 - Provide well written docstrings
 - Don't just grey out stuff, provide proper error messages and log outputs to debug problems
+- Don't automatically switch devices when the current device is not available.
+But maybe add user defined fallback devices.

 Optional:
 - Input and output meter